top of page

 Later on, Zanetti attempted to kill him and his group by setting up a trap, lead by his new successor, Eugene.
 Eugene failed to kill the group, and that group ended up, ultimately, finishing off the entire Empire as revenge for their betrayal.

 For the kingpin, all of this was nothing more than the logical thing to do.
 Be too weak and you're useless.
-Be too strong and you reach a state where you threathen the power of those stronger than you.
-When you're too powerful, you are then tasked with proving your worth, by eliminating currently those in the position of power.
+Be too strong and you reach a state where you threaten the power of those stronger than you.
+When you're too powerful, you are then tasked with proving your worth, by eliminating those currently in the position of power.
 Should you fail, you'll die.
 Should you succeed, you will inherit their position.
 Beyond whatever it makes you feel, dear readers, it's not that hard to understand.
 That's what happens when you lack a humane moral compass, and look at reality without much emotion (if at all).

 For psychopaths like Zanetti, it's just business.
 The suffering, the pain, the bloodshed, it's just part of the natural order of things, the premise of the Zanetti Philosophy: The strong have the right to rule over the weak.
-It is similar in nature the same as it is similar in human civilization, where empires dictated what is right and wrong, where might made right.
-The weak died off, the moderately strong where subordinate, and the strong were given by both the right to lead them.
+It is similar in nature the same as it is similar in human civilization, where empires dictated what is right and wrong, where might be made right.
+The weak died off, the moderately strong were subordinate, and the strong were given by both the right to lead them.

 In the Zanetti organization, you are best to survive in the middle.
-Desire power and you can get more in life, but you will be at greater risk as if you were in the lower layer of the heirarchy.
-Should you sacrifice your longevity in the name of privilage?
+Desire power and you can get more in life, but you will be at greater risk as if you were in the lower layer of the hierarchy.
+Should you sacrifice your longevity in the name of privilege?
 You technically can as well in real life.
 Just make sure you can protect yourself from those who want that power to themselves.

-Mr. Zanetti's power was threathened by that elite group of mobsters.
+Mr. Zanetti's power was threatened by that elite group of mobsters.
 However, he wasn't afraid of the feelings he felt.
 No. He accepted them as natural, as just a feature in his natural order.
 By the same token, he had no problem trying to kill off his opponents.
 He was just doing his job by plotting their demise.

 Later on, that group slowly demolished his empire.
 They killed off his best assassin, Ignacy, and later on, his successor Eugene.
 Finally, they sabotaged his narcotics factory, which served as a primary financial lifeline.